-Sam Cusack has been a teacher at Bloomington Montessori since 2007 in the Sweet Gum and Magnolia rooms and, since 2014, in the Sycamore room.
+Sam Cusack has been a teacher at Bloomington Montessori since 2007, first in the Sweet Gum and Magnolia classrooms and then, since 2014, in the Sycamore classroom.
 Sam graduated from the University of North Carolina with a degree in economics and has an Associate’s degree from The Culinary Institute of America.
-He is married to BMS teacher Eve Cusack and they have two daughters who attend the school.
+He is married to BMS teacher Eve Cusack, and they have two daughters, one who graduated from the Sycamore class in 2018 and one who is currently in the Sycamore class.
 Sam enjoys cooking, birdwatching, and performing in musicals and plays for Cardinal Stage Company.

 We are very sad to share the news that our Sycamore Science Teacher Staci Radford-Vincent passed away Sept.
 19 from cancer.
 Staci had a deep love of science and education and enjoyed devoting her energy and passion to educating children on a daily basis and having a lasting impact on their lives and, through them, our world.